techwithanirudh/coolify-docs/cloudflare-tunnels.md

 - Starting from beta.154, Coolify also launches a [Soketi](https://docs.soketi.app/) server on port `6001`.

 There are two main approaches for configuring your tunnels:
-1. Use a wildcard domain for all tunnels.
+1. Use a wildcard domain for resources.
-2. Assign a specific domain to each tunnel.
+2. Assign a specific domain to each resource.

 ### Wildcard Domain Configuration